 Ground mount systems also have the advantage of possibly being oriented south and tilted optimally for maximum exposure.
-Where available south-facing surfaces are restricted on a property, selection of a high wattage solar panel can be important.
+Where available south-facing surfaces are restricted on a property, selection of a high-wattage solar panel can be important.
 The other option is to mount panels near the top of a north-facing roof and use reverse tilt racking to angle them to the south.

 Geographic location will determine the strength of the sun.
 Solar irradiance is the amount of solar energy that strikes a given area over a specific time and varies with latitude or the seasons.
 This is why the solar potential of a property is assessed over a 12 month period.

 Solar energy is made up of direct irradiance, received directly from the sun, and diffuse irradiance, received after reflecting off particles in the atmosphere.
 Historic weather is used to predict future solar energy using data from previous months out of every past year which were considered average to build a typical metrological year.